Soaring Florida coronavirus cases cast shadow over tourism, Disney | Health

 Soaring Florida coronavirus cases cast shadow over tourism, Disney

+Linda Stuart, 70, a lifelong resident of Orlando, Florida, said she and her family were staying at home except to go to the grocery and were "painfully aware" how quickly cases are rising.
+"But sadly, too many people aren't listening," she said.
+"This should be terrifying them, but it isn't.
+Not enough people are even wearing masks."

-The latest numbers emerged hours after President Donald Trump took swipes at health experts in his government leading the U.S. response to the pandemic and his relationship further frayed with top infectious diseases expert Dr. Anthony Fauci.
+The latest rise in Florida cases emerged hours after President Donald Trump took swipes at health experts in his government leading the U.S. response to the pandemic and his relationship further frayed with top infectious diseases expert Dr. Anthony Fauci.
 In the early morning, Trump retweeted accusations by a former game show host that "everyone is lying," including the federal Centers for Disease Control and Prevention (CDC), the lead agency in the pandemic response.

 Walt Disney Co faces a starkly different response in Hong Kong where the government has ordered the Disneyland theme park to close due to rising coronavirus cases.
 Hong Kong recorded 52 new cases of coronavirus on Monday, bringing total cases to 1,522.
 In Florida's Orange County, where Disney World is located, cases rose by 623 to a total of 18,624, the fifth highest outbreak in the state's counties.